Software for design and analysis of illumination and optical systems.

 Solar Emulator

-Analyze your design for a specified period of sun travel with multiaxial tracking and irradiance for both direct and indirect sun contribution.
+TracePro’s Solar Emulator ensures solar collectors operate at peak efficiency.
+It allows for analysis of solar designs over specified sun travel periods, considering multiaxial tracking and irradiance for both direct and indirect sun contributions.

 Non-imaging Optics